Golden Eagles vs. Catamounts: First Round Betting Trends, Record ATS, Home/Road Splits

 |136.9

-- Marquette is 5-5 against the spread and 9-1 overall in its last 10 games.

-- In their past 10 games, the Golden Eagles have gone over the total four times.

-- Vermont has a 7-3 record against the spread while going 10-0 overall in its past 10 games.
+- Marquette has a 5-5 record against the spread while going 9-1 overall over its last 10 games.

-- The Catamounts have hit the over in five of their last 10 games.
+- The Golden Eagles have gone over the total in four of their last 10 contests.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.